-Alison Marae blends jazz inflected vocals with an acoustic soundscape of folk and blues.
+Alison Marae blends jazz inflected vocals with an acoustic, vintage vibe.
+She performs her originals alongside a repertoire of vintage jazz standards from the 1930’s.
 As a songwriter, she’s inspired by early 20th century jazz, torch songs and the great ladies of jazz.
 She has performed internationally in Paris and London, as well as in Hawaii, Los Angeles, San Francisco, Portland and San Diego.
-She plays a tenor and baritone ukulele and is accompanied by Wil Forbis on guitar.
+She plays a tenor and baritone ukulele and is accompanied by Wil Forbis on lead guitar.

 Alison’s debut album, My Heart Can’t Take It was nominated for a San Diego Music Award.
 With an intimate exploration of the heart, Alison’s songs touch on the subject of love; unspoken love, yearning, intimacy and heartache.
 Alison produced the album and penned four of the six songs on the album.
 She included several jazz standards from the 1930’s, a main source of her musical inspiration.
 It features her on voice, ukulele and piano.
 Released on independent label, Dizzy with a Dame Records and recorded in San Diego at Archival Sound.